Kashmir Uppal

 Your case may take months – or even years – to resolve depending on the severity and complexity of your circumstances.
 For this reason, we recommend you contact us as soon as possible, so you have the best chance of receiving the compensation you need.

-We will discuss with you what the most suitable and appropriate funding is available for you, including pursuing a claim on a No Win No Fee basis.
+We will discuss with you what the most suitable and appropriate funding is available for you, including pursuing a claim on a no win no fee basis.

-Find out more about how making a No Win No Fee claim works.
+Find out more about how making a no win no fee claim works.

 The amount of compensation you’ll receive will depend on the severity of your injuries and the impact that it has had on your life.
-Your serious injury solicitor will gather evidence and obtain expert opinion on the physical impact of your amputation and the effect it has had on your life.
+Your serious injury solicitor will gather evidence and obtain expert opinion on the physical and emotional impact of your amputation and the effect it has had on your life.
 They will look into